 This residency provides a new professional with the opportunity to enhance and refine their skills in preparation for future career goals.
-This is achieved through mentoring by current permanent staff members in both general clinical services, as well as areas of interest.
-The resident in this position will participate in a variety of supervised activities, representing a wide breadth of professional psychology in the university counseling center setting, which includes, but is not limited to: direct clinical service, indirect clinical service, psychological and educational testing, diagnostics, psycho-educational outreach programming, consultation, teaching, curriculum planning, supervision of clinical services (as a supervise, and potentially, as a supervisor of students in training), staff meetings, research, and performance evaluation.
-Supervision of direct clinical service is also provided in order to accumulate the required number of supervised hours of practice needed for application for licensure as a professional psychologist.
+This is achieved through mentoring by current permanent staff members in both general clinical services, as well as areas of particular interest.
+The Resident in this position will participate in a variety of supervised activities, representing a wide breadth of professional psychology in the university counseling center setting, which includes, but is not limited to: therapy through various modalities (individual, couples, and group; walk-in/crisis assessment), psychological testing, psycho-educational outreach, consultation, and teaching.
+The Resident participates in all staff activities, such as case conference, staff meetings, and professional development offerings.
+Supervision of direct clinical service is provided in order to accumulate the required number of supervised hours of practice needed for application for licensure as a professional psychologist.

-The postdoctoral residency year is used to advance clinical skills and assist in the creation of a professional identity as a member of a multi-disciplinary staff, culminating in full certification as an independently functioning psychologist.
-The majority of a resident's time is spent in the delivery of clinical services to enhance generalist and specialized skills, with expertise in counseling center functioning.
+The postdoctoral residency year is used to advance clinical skills and assist in the integration of a professional identity as a member of a multi-disciplinary counseling center staff, culminating in full certification as an independently functioning psychologist.
+The majority of a Resident's time is spent in the delivery of clinical services to enhance generalist and specialized skills, with expertise in counseling center functioning.
 A minimum of one hour of supervision per week is provided.
-Residents can also consult with other staff members a needed.
-A developmental model is used in supervision, assessing the appropriate amount of supervision needed based on the residents level of competence and confidence.
-Typically in the beginning of the year more guidance is needed as the resident acclimates to CAPS.
-Once supervisors have a better understanding of skill level supervision can be individualized to meet the resident's goals.
+Residents also consult with other staff members as needed.
+A developmental model is used in supervision, assessing the appropriate amount of supervision needed based on the Resident’s level of competence and confidence.
+Typically in the beginning of the year more guidance is needed as the Resident acclimates to CAPS.
+Once supervisors have a better understanding of skill level supervision can be individualized to meet the Resident's goals.

-CAPS takes a mentorship approach toward expanding on the resident's existing skill set.
-This is accomplished by creating areas of specialization based on the resident's interest and agency need.
-Each of these specializations is designed to gradually expose the resident to the administrative duties associated with such areas.
-Once the resident's skill and interest level is assessed they begin to combine their skills as a general practitioner with those in their area of specialization to form a career path they would like to follow past the residency year.
+CAPS takes a mentorship approach toward expanding on the Resident's existing skill set.
+This is accomplished by creating areas of concentration based on the Resident's interest and agency need.
+Each of these concentrations is designed to gradually expose the Resident to administrative duties associated with such areas.
+Once the Resident's skill and interest level is assessed they begin to combine their skills as a general practitioner with those in their area of concentration to form a career path they would like to follow past the residency year.
 Joining these skills also aids in the development of a solid professional identity.
 Toward the end of the year mentorship places more emphasis on job search and licensure preparation.

-- Development of advanced skills in psychological testing and diagnostic evaluation as it relates to a college population.
+- Development of advanced skills in psychological testing and diagnostic evaluation related to ADHD, LDs, and Autism Spectrum Disorders in a college population.

-- Provision of individual, couple's, and group psychotherapy within a brief model.
+- Provision of individual, couple's, and group psychotherapy within a time-limited model.

 - Enhanced skills in crisis intervention and consultation.